 As far as the virality factor goes, TikTok is right up there among the best.
-The speed with which it has made inroads into the marketplace, gained users, and settled into the minds as well as social media lives of its audience has already made it a big thing.
+The speed with which it has made inroads into the marketplace gained users and settled into the minds alongwith social media lives of its audience has already made it a big thing.
 But what’s worth knowing is that they are not stopping here.
 TikTok lead capturing ads are making the headlines now.

-Taking a big stride to start appealing to small and big businesses, the TikTok ads is a prospect that sounds very interesting and exciting, especially when you consider the fact that businesses have started to appreciate audience segmentation and targeting more than they ever did before.
-And with such a large audience out there, not leveraging the potential that TikTok ads may have may very well mean leaving out a lot of money on the table.
+Taking a big stride to start appealing to small and big businesses, the TikTok lead capturing ads sounds very interesting and exciting, especially when you consider that businesses have started to appreciate audience segmentation and target more than they ever did before.
+And with such a large audience out there, not leveraging the potential that TikTok lead capturing ads may have very well meant leaving out a lot of money on the table.

 But why all this buzz about TikTok?

-100+ million – that’s the number of users that have TikTok on their smartphones as on this date.
+100+ million – that’s the number of users with TikTok on their smartphones as of this date.
 Naturally, businesses are very curious about a phone app that is home to an audience of this size, especially when there is the talk of this app bringing out the ads feature.

 TikTok is a social media app for users to consume short music videos and share them.
 Essentially, you can record videos of yourself lip-syncing to a song or a movie clip up to 15 seconds long, from a relatively large database of songs and dialogues that TikTok provides.

-Thus far, more than 100 million users across Android and iOS have already started using it, and just going by the rate it is growing, the next barrier will be brought down fairly sooner.
-As you might have guessed, the TikTok app is giving some serious competition to the existing video and media applications like YouTube, and it is about time that they stand toe to toe when it comes to appealing the new users of Generation Z.
+Thus far, more than 100 million users across Android and iOS have already started using it, and just going by the rate it is growing, the next barrier will diminish fairly sooner.
+As you might have guessed, the TikTok app gives some serious competition to the existing video and media applications like YouTube.
+It is about time that they stand toe to toe when it comes to appealing to the new users of Generation Z.